ojarva/python-sshpubkeys/README.rst

 ----------

 - NotImplementedError if invalid ecdsa curve or unknown key type is encountered.
-- InvalidKeyException if any other error is encountered:
+- InvalidKeyError if any other error is encountered:
-    - TooShortKeyException if key is too short (<768 bits for RSA, <1024 for DSA, <256 for ED25519)
+    - TooShortKeyError if key is too short (<768 bits for RSA, <1024 for DSA, <256 for ED25519)
-    - TooLongKeyException if key is too long (>16384 for RSA, >1024 for DSA, >256 for ED25519)
+    - TooLongKeyError if key is too long (>16384 for RSA, >1024 for DSA, >256 for ED25519)
-    - InvalidTypeException if key type ("ssh-rsa" in above example) does not match to what is included in base64 encoded data.
+    - InvalidTypeError if key type ("ssh-rsa" in above example) does not match to what is included in base64 encoded data.
-    - MalformedDataException if decoding and extracting the data fails.
+    - MalformedDataError if decoding and extracting the data fails.
-    - InvalidOptionsException if options string is invalid.
+    - InvalidOptionsError if options string is invalid.
-        - InvalidOptionNameException if option name contains invalid characters.
+        - InvalidOptionNameError if option name contains invalid characters.
-            - UnknownOptionNameException if option name is not recognized.
+            - UnknownOptionNameError if option name is not recognized.
-        - MissingMandatoryOptionValueException if option needs to have parameter, but it is absent.
+        - MissingMandatoryOptionValueError if option needs to have parameter, but it is absent.

 Tests
 -----